Wrecks, Underwater Cultural Heritage and Trails in South Australia

 5. The Act provides for a simple online process to apply for permits to access protected zones.

-6. It will also be easier to transfer artefacts – once applicants have received a permit under the new Act.
+6. It will also be easier to transfer artifacts – once applicants have received a permit under the new Act.
 The new transferable permits system will reduce the burden on individuals in possession, custody and control of protected underwater cultural heritage artefacts and enable better regulation of their movement.

 7. All six States and the NT have agreed to align their legislation with the Act: this will give clarity to obligations wherever divers are located in Australia.

-8. The Act has been aligned with the UNESCO 2001 Convention on the Protection of Underwater Cultural Heritage to facilitate Australia participating in global responses to illegal salvaging, looting and trafficking of marine artefacts.
+8. The Act has been aligned with the UNESCO 2001 Convention on the Protection of Underwater Cultural Heritage to facilitate Australia participating in global responses to illegal salvaging, looting and trafficking of marine artifacts.

 In South Australia, one initiative to promote its underwater heritage has been the development of underwater trails.
 The SDFSA sees these as important as land-based trails to help guide explorers through the history and natural environment of South Australia.
 For example, “the Adelaide Underwater Heritage Trail includes four shipwrecks off the Gulf of St Vincent – the Grecian, Zanoni, Star of Greece and Norma.
 The wrecks represent a variety of vessels associated with trade and development in South Australia during the nineteenth and early twentieth centuries” [www.southaustraliantrails.com/activities/scuba-diving/].